dobrienphd/ParticleZoo/README.md

 For additional support:
 1. Use `--help` option to see a list of available commands
 2. Use `--formats` option to verify supported formats at runtime
+3. Consult the reference manual and test summary report PDFs in the [docs/](docs/) directory
-3. Raise an issue on GitHub or post questions in the GitHub discussions
+4. Raise an issue on GitHub or post questions in the GitHub discussions

 ## License